 India’s eating habits may have changed, but not nutrition levels

-In the past two decades, In dia’s eating habits have changed but the nutritional level seems to be the same, a recent survey has found.
-Across the board, people are eating less cereals, replacing them with more fat and snacks, beverages and processed foods.
+In the past two decades, In India’s eating habits have changed but the nutritional level seems to be the same, a recent survey has found.
+Across the board, people are eating fewer cereals, replacing them with more fat and snacks, beverages and processed foods.
 Protein consumption has declined in rural areas and remained the same in urban areas.

 At the national level, daily protein consumption dipped from 60.2g for a person in 199394 to 56.5g in 2011-12 in rural areas and from 57.2g to 55.7g in urban areas.
 Oil and fat consumption increased from 31 to nearly 42g in rural areas and from 42 to 52.5g in urban areas.

-The shares of items like fruits and vegetables, dairy products and egg, meat and fish was about 9% in 1993-94 which has marginally changed to about 9.6% in 2011-12.
+The shares of items like fruits and vegetables, dairy products and egg, meat and fish were about 9% in 1993-94 which has marginally changed to about 9.6% in 2011-12.

 The only food item that has seen a substantial jump in intake is classified as `other’ in the survey and consists of various hot and cold beverages, processed food like chips, biscuits etc. and snacks.
 In 1993-94 these made up just 2% of a rural person’s nutritional intake but rose to over 7% in 2011-12.
 In urban areas, this was 5.6% earlier and increased to about 9%.